CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 Let's have a look at the file format from fastqc and multiqc.
 When loading the fastqc file, you will be greeted with this screen:
 <img src="fastqc1.png">

 There are some basic statistics which are all pretty self-explanatory.
-Notice that none of our sequences fail the quality report!
-It would be concerning if we had even one because this report is from our trimmed sequence!
-The same thinking applies to our sequence length.
-Should the minimum of the sequence length be below 45, we would know that sickle had not run properly.
-Let's look at the next index in the file:
 <img src="fastqc2.png">

 This screen is simply a <a href="https://en.wikipedia.org/wiki/Box_plot">box-and-whiskers plot</a> of our quality scores per base pair.
-Note that there is a large variance and lower mean scores (but still about in our desired range) for base pairs 1-5.
-These are the primer sequences!
-I will leave it to you to ponder the behavior of this graph.
-If you're stumped, you may want to learn how <a href="https://www.illumina.com/techniques/sequencing.html">Illumina sequencing"</a> works.

 Our next index is the per sequence quality scores:
 <img src="fastqc3.png">